A solid black angelfish in a planted tank with driftwood, tall grassy plants and pale gravel.

 Tank Size & Setup

-Minimum for a single/pair is a 30-gallon tall footprint (more height benefits their long fins).
-For a small group (4–6 juveniles to allow pairing), start at 55–75 gallons.
-Use a gentle-to-moderate flow—angelfish prefer calm mid-water areas rather than strong current.
+Minimum for a single or pair is a 29-gallon tall (18 in) footprint; for a small group (4–6 juveniles, to allow pairing), start at 55–75 gallons.
+Use gentle-to-moderate flow — angelfish prefer calm mid-water areas over strong current.

-• Aquascape: Combine driftwood, vertical roots/branches, and tall plants (Amazon swords, Vallisneria) to mimic flooded forest edges.
-Provide a few broad leaves or slate for potential spawning.
+• Aquascape: driftwood, vertical roots/branches, and tall plants (Amazon swords, Vallisneria) to mimic flooded forest edges, plus broad leaves or slate for potential spawning.

-• Filtration: Substantial biofiltration with a quiet canister or a well-baffled HOB.
-Aim for a turnover of ~4–6Ă— per hour without blasting the fish.
+• Filtration: a quiet canister or well-baffled hang-on-back, turning over roughly 4–6× per hour without blasting the fish.

-• Substrate & lighting: Inert sand or fine gravel; moderate lighting shows off black pigment nicely.
-Darker backgrounds and botanicals (e.g., Indian almond leaves) increase contrast and can slightly soften water.
+• Substrate & lighting: inert sand or fine gravel; moderate lighting shows off black pigment nicely, and darker backgrounds increase contrast.

 Water Parameters & Maintenance